NHERI-SimCenter/SimCenterDocumentation/docs/common/user_manual/usage/desktop/wind/IsolatedBuildingCFD.rst

 	:align: center
 	:figclass: align-center

-	**Geometry** tab for editing dimensions/configurations of the building and computational domain.
+	**Geometry** tab for defining the geometry of the building and computational domain.

 #. **Input Dimension Normalization**: This option specifies whether to use normalized dimensions for specifying the domain dimensions.
 The normalization is done relative to the building height.
 The user must specify whether to use *Relative* or *Absolute* dimensions.

 #. **Geometric Scale**: If the CFD simulation is conducted at a reduced scale, the geometric scale (the ratio of full-scale to model-scale dimensions) must be specified here.

+#. **Shape Type**: This option allows the user to choose the complexity of the building shape.
+To define the **Shape Type**,  there are two options.
+If the building has a generic shape with a rectangular floor plan, the user can select the *Simple* option.
+However, for a building with arbitrary geometry, by specifying the *Complex* options, the user can import an STL geometry of the building.

 #. **Building Width**, **Building Depth** and **Building Height** are the dimensions of the building in full-scale.
 The dimensions of the building are defined in the *GI* tab and cannot be changed here.